JinmuGo/blog_obsidian/post/wake-on-lan-mac-address-16-times/wake-on-lan-mac-address-16-times.en.md

 Additionally, Secure On Password allows you to set a password of 6 bytes in size, which is used by some WoL technologies to increase security.
 It is only used when the feature is enabled and prevents unauthorized users from remotely turning on the computer.

 > [!note]+ How synchronization streams make detection easier.
 > Synchronization streams make the scanning state machine much simpler.
-The scanning state machine refers to the hardware logic inside the Ethernet controller that analyzes incoming data to look for specific patterns.
+The scanning state machine is the hardware logic inside the Ethernet controller that analyzes incoming data to look for specific patterns.
 > If there were no synchronization stream, the Ethernet controller would have to keep checking every incoming byte sequence to see when the pattern of a 6-byte MAC address repeated 16 times would start.
 This becomes a more complex and power hungry operation.
 > But if a clear and distinctive synchronization stream called FF ...
 FF comes first, the controller can start scanning for subsequent MAC address patterns only when it detects this six-byte sequence.
-In other words, the synchronization stream acts as a kind of beacon or marker, helping the controller minimize unnecessary scanning and focus on finding patterns only when it needs to.
+In other words, the synchronization stream acts as a beacon or marker, helping the controller minimize unnecessary scanning and focus on finding patterns only when it needs to.

 Now that we've rambled on for a bit, let's take a look at why MAC addresses are sent 16 times in a row.